 Weligama is where trade winds carried legendary explorers like Marco Polo.
 Past Sri Lanka’s soaring southern cliffs on some of history’s most celebrated nautical journeys.

 Weligama has become the most celebrated among Sri Lanka Beach Resorts.
 Along this fabled island’s palm fringed shores.

-It is a popular tourist destination and hosts several boutique hotels including an off shore islet known as Taprobane.
-Which houses a villa constructed by the French Count de Mauny, and is currently owned by Geoffrey Dobbs.
+It is a popular tourist destination and hosts several boutique hotels.
+Including an off shore islet known as Taprobane.
+Which houses a villa constructed by the French Count de Mauny.
+Is currently owned by Geoffrey Dobbs.
 It was the birthplace of the scholar monk Weligama Sri Sumangala.